veryheavypickle/yodas/README.md

 **execute**
 By default it is `True`, if a function is inputted in items, it will automatically execute it when selected

+**layout**
+This is a string that customises the appearance of the menu.

 ## Usage
 ```python